pebblecode/pebblecode.github.io/_posts/2016-07-28-classical-music-app.md

 ## Falala.co is born

-To achieve the above aim, an web app was in order.
+To achieve the above aim, a web app was in order.
 I elected to use Node.js, MongoDB, along with the Jade templating engine.
 The app is rolled into 2 Docker images (one for the app, one for the database), and hosted on AWS.
 A future blog post will detail getting MongoDB up and running on AWS.
 You can see the result here:

 [falala.co](http://falala.co)